Professor, Department of Mechnical and Aerospace Engineering

 At the University of North Carolina, Charlotte (UNCC), he was one of the key contributors to start the Motorsports Engineering program within the Mechanical Engineering department.
 There, he together with his students worked directly for four of the most competitive NASCAR teams in existence today.
 He brought NASA into NASCAR.
 He helped to start the North Carolina Motorsports and Automotive Research Center (NCMARC).

 In 1995, he was awarded the SAE Ralph Teetor Award for teaching excellence.
 He has received continuous funding from NASA and various government institutions since 1988.
 He was inducted into the U.S. Space Institute Innovative Technology Hall of Fame in April 2000.
 In October 2002, He was given the NASA Space Act Award for work related to the Space Shuttle.
 In 2009, He received the SAE Faculty Advisor award.
+In 2016, he received the ASME Outstanding Professor of the year award.

 B.S.‑1975 Pennsylvania State University